Muzan67/Budget-Tracker-PWA/README.md

 - Technologies Used
 - Installation
 - Usage
-- Screenshots of Social-Network-API-NoSQL
+- Screenshots

 # User Story

 ```
 AS AN avid traveller
 I WANT to be able to track my withdrawals and deposits with or without a data/internet connection
 SO THAT my account balance is accurate when I am traveling

 ```